Bailey Peacock-Farrell: Burnley

 Peacock-Farrell signed for Premier League club Burnley on 2 August 2019 on a four-year contract with the option of a further year for an undisclosed fee, reported by BBC Sport as £2.5 million.
 He was signed to provide competition with Joe Hart and Nick Pope after the departure of Tom Heaton.
 On 28 November 2020, Peacock-Farrell made his league debut for Burnley in 5–0 away defeat against Manchester City.

 Peacock-Farrell joined Sheffield Wednesday on 27 July 2021 on a season-long loan.
 He made his debut on 1 August 2021, at home to Huddersfield Town in the first round of the 2021–22 EFL Cup, keeping a clean sheet in a 0–0 draw after extra time, although the team would eventually lose in a penalty shoot-out.
 He would become the first ever goalkeeper for Sheffield Wednesday not to concede in the opening five games of the season, keeping clean sheets against Huddersfield Town, Charlton Athletic, Doncaster Rovers, Fleetwood Town and Rotherham United, including a spectacular penalty save in the later game.
 He was named the club's Player of the Month for August, as well as being nominated by the EFL for Player of the Month for August.
 He won Wednesday's Player of the Month again for December.

 Peacock-Farrell went on loan to Danish team AGF Aarhus for the 2023–24 season, joining up with former manager Uwe Rosler.
 On 21 May 2024, Burnley said it had activated a contract extension for the player.

 Birmingham City

 On 30 June 2024, Peacock-Farrell joined recently relegated EFL League One club Birmingham City for an undisclosed fee; he signed a four-year contract.
 Neither he nor fellow new arrival Ryan Allsop took squad number 1, and both indicated they would support each other whoever was chosen for the first team.
 Peacock-Farrell started the opening league fixture, a 1–1 draw at home to Reading.

-Blackpool (loan)
+Blackpool

 On 18 July 2025, Peacock-Farrell moved to League One club Blackpool on a season-long loan.
+The move was turned permanent on 30 January 2026, on a contract until the end of the season.